River-xx/Medical_Image_Classification/README.md

-We have added the code and results of several methods on the Chest X-ray dataset and Covid-19 & Pneumonia dataset.
+We have added the code and results of existing baseline techniques on the Chest X-ray dataset, Covid-19 & Pneumonia dataset, CP_CHILD and Endoscopic dataset.
-We have added HiFuse method, MambaVision method, Medmamba method, NesT method, MobileNet method, ResNet method, ViT method.
+We have added code and results of these methods: HiFuse method, MambaVision method, Medmamba method, NesT method, MobileNet method, ResNet method, ViT method.
 We will add the results of the proposed method after paper acceptance.